 There’s a lot that goes into the story; it makes for a crowded summary.
 That’s just the beginning of the film and doesn’t even touch on Hiro’s parents, Baymax’s large role, the relationship between the brothers, and most importantly the other heroes.
 The cast of characters make the movie, turning it into a team you root for instead of just another adventure.
 Hiro of course, the little genius.
 Baymax the helper who, with a little upgrade, becomes an unstoppable force.
 Go Go, the speedster, too fast to catch.
 Honey Lemon, a chemist, with a purse that produces potions of all sorts.
 Wasabi, who’s into physcis, and loves to keep tidy.
 And lastly, Fred, the school mascot and local bro, someone who never freaks out and loves comics more than life itself.
 The team together make for an exciting film, a genesis story loosely based on the original comic series.
 Again, I didn’t know the plot beforehand, so I have nothing to judge it against.
 I assume die hard comic fans might have a problem with the direction this film went, but looking at it as a kids’ movie, it worked.

 It wasn’t all wonderful though.
 Some of the jokes were a bit lame, some were over kids’ heads, and the usual balance that Disney strikes between grownup and youth was missing from this one.
 It was more a movie made for 9-year-old boys and not a broad-reaching net that could trap us all in.
 That said, as long as you’re able to relax and let your inner action-figure-toting self take over, there’s a story here that’s exciting to watch.
 The action was pretty non-stop, the pace was quick, the visuals were really cool, and I could watch Baymax fly around for hours.
 And I guess, although the team aspect was vital, it was actually the connection between Hiro & his robot guardian that sucked me in.
 That’s where the heart was, and whenever the action slowed that storyline was there to hold up the emotion before the next big fight scene started.
-Big Hero 6 is a fun movie, an adventure that isn’t scary, that never slows down, that is sometimes funny, sometimes dumb, but always entertaining.
-It won’t go down as one of the greatest animated films of the decade, but it’s definitely worth a watch with your son, daughter, or super-hero obsessed friend.
+Big Hero 6 is a fun movie, an adventure that isn’t scary, that never slows down, that is sometimes funny, sometimes silly, but always entertaining, and it’s the kind of film that gets better the more you watch it and think about it, because it’s a story that has layers, when so many others are so one-tiered.